-He is concurrently Principal Pops Conductor of the Chattanooga Symphony and Opera, where he previously spent 19 seasons as Music Director, and now is in his 22nd year with the company.
-He is also Artist-in-Residence at Lee University.
+He is concurrently Principal Pops Conductor of the Chattanooga Symphony and Opera, where he previously spent 19 seasons as Music Director, and now is in his 23rd year with the company.
+He was recently named Principal Pops Conductor of the Grand Rapids Symphony in Michigan, and is also an Artist-in-Residence at Lee University in Cleveland, TN.

-In the past three seasons, Bob has made his conducting debut with the Baltimore Symphony, Dallas Symphony, Houston Symphony, Cincinnati Pops, Louisiana Philharmonic, Las Vegas Philharmonic and Santa Barbara Symphony, all of which were rewarded with return engagements.
-He has a continuing eight-year relationship with the Edmonton Symphony conducting there several times each season, and has returned as guest conductor with the Detroit Symphony, Seattle Symphony, Tucson Symphony and the Boston Pops.
-With the latter, he has been a frequent guest for twenty one years, making his debut there in 1992 at the invitation of John Williams.
+In the past several seasons, Bob has made his conducting debut with the Baltimore Symphony, Dallas Symphony, Houston Symphony, Cincinnati Pops, Louisiana Philharmonic, Las Vegas Philharmonic, Florida Orchestra, Grand Rapids Symphony, and Santa Barbara Symphony, all of which were rewarded with return engagements.
+He has a continuing ten-year relationship with the Edmonton Symphony conducting there several times each season, and has returned as guest conductor with the Detroit Symphony, Seattle Symphony, Tucson Symphony and the Boston Pops.
+With the latter, he has been a frequent guest for twenty three years, making his debut there in 1992 at the invitation of John Williams.

-This season, he will make his conducting debut with the Grand Rapids Symphony and Florida Orchestra, and will return to the podiums of Dallas (in Vail, CO), Boston, Detroit, Edmonton, Las Vegas, Baltimore, Santa Barbara, Louisiana and Rochester.
+Last season, he returned to the podiums of Dallas (in Vail, CO), Boston, Detroit, Edmonton, Florida, Grand Rapids, Las Vegas, Baltimore, Santa Barbara, Louisiana and Rochester.

 His professional opera career began with the Birmingham Opera in 1979, two years before he joined the Louisville Orchestra.
 He worked with Kentucky Opera for 18 consecutive seasons including six as its Principal Guest Conductor.
 With his own company in Chattanooga, he has conducted dozens of fully staged productions in a genre he adores.
 He has also been a frequent guest of the Nashville Opera.